3000IQPlay/Xeno-Client/README.md

 ## Xeno Client
 A Minecraft Forge 1.12.2 Utility Mod intended for Anarchy Servers.
 This client is currently weak in it's PVP modules, but hopefully makes up for that in render modules.
+I would use this as a secondary client, and use it especially for its render modules.
 It is currently the only client I (Wolfsurge) could find with an Outline StorageESP, apart from Future (and my old client).
 It's fairly new, so the download counter is low (but it is safe!)